Stormwater Management and Stormwater Utility Fee

 The City of Champaign has contracted with the Urbana and Champaign Sanitary District (UCSD) to handle the billing for the stormwater utility fee.
-Between May and June 2013, you will receive your first stormwater utility bill, which will appear as a new charge on your UCSD sanitary sewer bill.
+Stormwater utility fees appear as a charge on your UCSD sanitary sewer bill.
 Most properties receive bi-monthly bills from the UCSD.
 This bill will be sent on a per property basis, so if you own more than one property in the City, you will receive a bill for each property that you own, unless you have a master account set up with the UCSD that has multiple properties.

 How can I reduce my stormwater utility fee?

 As part of the Stormwater Utility Program, incentive payments or credits are available to help customers reduce their stormwater utility bill.
 In order to qualify for incentive payments or credits, customers must install qualifying stormwater management features on their property that help reduce stormwater runoff or improve stormwater quality.
 Customers have many options to choose from including rain barrels, cisterns, rain gardens, permeable pavement and other stormwater absorbing features.
 The stormwater management features must meet certain requirements for reducing the amount of stormwater and/or improving stormwater quality.
 Customers must submit applications for incentive or credits to the City.
 Application forms and detailed information about the incentive and credit program are contained in the Credit and Incentive Manual and Forms.

 What is the difference between an Incentive and a Credit?

 An incentive is a onetime payment for the installation of stormwater management feature while a credit is a recurring reduction off of a stormwater utility bill.